ryangray/quickfont/README.md

 probably also modify the code to perhaps minimize the differences with parametric layout values.
 The memory layout is slightly different when running under OS-64, one of which was the ROM font is at a different address.

+### Version 2.3 - 31 October 2022

+- Allow it to run as an AROS program from a .dck cartridge image since we have utilities that can convert a basic program to do so.
+It just loads the MC below the font.
+I may just always do that and avoid the REM line storage.
+- Detect loaded bytes name and show in title bar
+- Add ability to edit UDGs, toggle with shift+0.
+No separate save/load yet.
+- Add MC routine to copy UDGs to/from user font area, swapping bytes.
+- Add ability to type UDGs in test mode (shift+9)
+- Add shift bits up/down/left/right (shift+A/Z/K/L) (BASIC code)
+- Add copy/paste bits between characters (symbShift+C/V)
+- New MC loader progress bar that doesn't slow the load down much
+- Had intended to add MC code for flips and rotates but it is still buggy.
+- Added a few REM labels for menu key codes and gosub calls